iMrLopez/Buscar-Obligado-Tributario/README.md

 # BuscarObligadoTributario

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+The objective of it is to query the endpoint at GOMETAs website [Cedulas API](https://apis.gometa.org/cedulas/)to query for an Obligado Tributario instance

 ## Development server